-My name is Jared Marx-Kuo, and I am a second year graduate student in math at Stanford.
+My name is Jared Marx-Kuo, and I am a third year graduate student in math at Stanford.
 Broadly speaking, I'm interested in

 analysis, geometry, and mathematical physics.
-Before coming to Stanford, I studied math (and some physics) at the University of Chicago.
+Before coming to Stanford, I studied math at the University of Chicago.

 Here is a collection of notes I've taken